 WSCP has lowered the course requirements from six courses to five courses.
 Specific changes include:

-Feminists Texts and Contexts has been combined with Contemporary Feminist Theories to make one course Introduction to Women's Studies: Texts and Theories
+- Feminists Texts and Contexts has been combined with Contemporary Feminist Theories to make one course: Feminist Texts and Theories

 Students will receive a Certificate of Completion upon finishing all the required coursework.